rdkcentral/rdkservices/README.md

 3. All RDK Services must have a callsign with a prefix of `org.rdk`.
 RDK Service name must be CamelCase and start with a capital letter.

-4. All method, parameter and event names must be camelCase and start with a lower case letter.
+4. All method, parameter and event names must be camelCase and start with a lowercase letter.

 5. MODULE_NAME